-Samples of student projects from Spatial Strategies for the Global Metropolis studio:

-Left - Ports, Portscapes and Port Landscapes (by E. Agterdenbos, F. Manshande, N. Samuels, R. Sanchez, M. Theye) Right - PowerShift Towards a sustainable postfossil scape (by E. Vamvakousi, F. Jeniardina Purba, K. Jadys, N. Ham, S. Pfisztner)
+Samples of student projects from Spatial Strategies for the Global Metropolis studio:Left - Ports, Portscapes and Port Landscapes (by E. Agterdenbos, F. Manshande, N. Samuels, R. Sanchez, M. Theye)Right - PowerShift Towards a sustainable postfossil scape (by E. Vamvakousi, F. Jeniardina Purba, K. Jadys, N. Ham, S. Pfisztner)

-- The concept of refuse is central in regional design - Innovation in spatial planning is key to ensure that the spatial requirements of new forms of production (that develop over time) will be accommodated - Regenerative territorial capitals (natural, cultural human, infrastructural and relational) are essential building blocks to transition to CE that is resilient - Regional participatory planning and design needs to be adopted to ensure that local communities are at the heart of the CF transition - Strategic planning and design at the supra-national scale is also necessary to maintain alignment and coherence across borders - Regional collaboration is essential when creating a circular future
+- The concept of refuse is central in regional design - Innovation in spatial planning is key to ensure that spatial requirements of new forms of production (that develop over time) will be accommodated - Regenerative territorial capitals (natural, cultural human, infrastructural, relational) are essential building blocks to transition to CE in resilient manner - Regional participatory planning & design needs to be adopted to ensure local communities are at the heart of CE transition - Strategic planning & design at supranational scale is also necessary to maintain alignment & coherence across borders